A Lesson to Learn: Seanergy Maritime Holdings Corp. (SHIP)

 SHIP’s Market Performance

-SHIP stocks went up by 6.17% for the week, with a monthly drop of -9.89% and a quarterly performance of -3.19%, while its annual performance rate touched -94.52%.
-The volatility ratio for the week stands at 5.92% while the volatility levels for the past 30 days are set at 7.59% for Seanergy Maritime Holdings Corp..
-The simple moving average for the period of the last 20 days is 2.96% for SHIP stocks with a simple moving average of -75.33% for the last 200 days.
+SHIP stocks went up by 33.48% for the week, with a monthly jump of 47.72% and a quarterly performance of 44.59%, while its annual performance rate touched -92.55%.
+The volatility ratio for the week stands at 13.16% while the volatility levels for the past 30 days are set at 8.76% for Seanergy Maritime Holdings Corp..
+The simple moving average for the period of the last 20 days is 34.65% for SHIP stocks with a simple moving average of -64.83% for the last 200 days.

 Analysts’ Opinion of SHIP